 Oculus Quest 2: Powerful Wireless VR (But with Limitations)

-The other option in the Oculus family is the newer Oculus Quest 2.
+The other option in the Oculus family is the Meta Quest 2.
 This is a true standalone VR headset, one that operates truly wirelessly if you want it to.

 In the past, choosing a standalone headset meant sacrificing features and quality.
 And it still does, but only sort of.